 On April 5, 2010, the Company issued a Senior Convertible Promissory Note (the "Note") to an existing investor through a private placement.
 The Note includes an annual interest rate of 7.5 percent and (unless converted or prepaid, as noted below) all principal and interest are due and payable on its maturity date April 5, 2012 ("Maturity Date").
 At any time prior to the Maturity Date, the investor may convert all or a portion of the outstanding principal and accrued interest at a conversion ratio of one share of Transdel's common stock for each \$1 (the fair market value of the Company's common stock on April 5, 2010) owed.
 Also, at any time prior to the Maturity Date, the Company has the option to prepay the outstanding principal and accrued interest.
 The Company received gross proceeds from the issuance of the Note in the aggregate amount of \$1,000,000.
 There were no discounts or commissions paid in connection with this private placement.
-Accrued interest on the Note was \$55,479 at December 31, 2010, and interest expense on the Note was \$55,479 for the year ended December 31, 2010.
-Subsequent to the year ended December 31, 2010, and following the Company's bankruptcy petition filed on June 26, 2011 (see Note 12), and the change in ownership control following the issuance of preferred stock (see Note 12), the entire unpaid principal sum of this Note, together with its accrued and unpaid interest became immediately due and payable.
-The Company, the noteholder and its assignee entered into a waiver and settlement agreement described in Note 12.
+Accrued interest on the Note was \$130,479 and \$55,479 at December 31, 2011 and 2010, respectively, and interest expense on the Note was \$75,000 and \$55,479 for the years ended December 31, 2011 and 2010, respectively.
+Following the Company's bankruptcy petition filed on June 26, 2011, and the change in ownership control following the issuance of preferred stock, the entire unpaid principal sum of this Note, together with its accrued and unpaid interest became immediately due and payable.
+Subsequent to the year ended December 31, 2011, the Company, the noteholder and its assignee entered into a waiver and settlement agreement described in Note 14.